OUR LECTURERS

 Clare Walker Gore

-Dr Clare Walker Gore is a Lecturer at the Open University.
-From September 2023 she will be an Associate Professor at Lucy Cavendish College, Cambridge.
-She previously held a Junior Research Fellowship and a College Lectureship at Trinity College Cambridge.
+Dr Clare Walker Gore is Associate Professor in English at Lucy Cavendish College, Cambridge.
+She previously held a Junior Research Fellowship and a College Lectureship at Trinity College Cambridge, and was a Lecturer at the Open University.
 Her first book, Plotting Disability in the Nineteenth-Century Novel, is published by Edinburgh University Press; she has also edited Dinah Mulock Craik's 1866 novel, A Noble Life, for Victorian Secrets, and edited a collection of essays on Charlotte M. Yonge for Palgrave Macmillan.
 Her current project explores the connections between the life writing and fiction of a group of Victorian women writers.
 You can hear her talking about her research on Radio 3 here and here and read more about her work here.

 Jennifer Wallace